AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 2.7.1 2016-07-27

-- Fix bug where web3 would sometimes not be injected in time for the application.
+- Fix bug where webu would sometimes not be injected in time for the application.
 - Fixed bug where sometimes when opening the plugin, it would not fully open until closing and re-opening.
 - Got most functionality working within Firefox (still working on review process before it can be available).
 - Fixed menu dropdown bug introduced in Chrome 52.